admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 General recommendation for the Host:
 - give each player an 'Owner' permission on their PC
 - give all players a 'Limited' permission on PCs which are not their own
-- during sessions, give players a 'Limited' permission on NPCs they meet, and do not put secret information in the 'Description' tab of these NPC sheets (unless you explicitly use the 'Secret' formatting option for it)
+- during sessions, give players a 'Limited' permission on Host characters (a.k.a.
+NPC) they meet, and do not put secret information in the 'Description' tab of these NPC sheets (unless you explicitly use the 'Secret' formatting option in the editor).

 ## Alternative: Diaries as 📖 Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.